Barron Space Representations for Elliptic PDEs with Homogeneous Boundary Conditions: Introduction

-with an approximation error independent of the input dimension \(d\).
-This result provides a rigorous theoretical foundation for the ability of neural networks to circumvent the CoD in high-dimensional function approximation.
+If the Barron norm is uniformly bounded, the resulting approximation error bound is independent of the input dimension \(d\).
+This result provides a rigorous theoretical foundation for the ability of neural networks to circumvent the CoD in high-dimensional function approximation; that is, the required number of neurons does not grow exponentially with the input dimension.
+Following~\cite{Barron93}, there have been multiple variants and generalizations of Barron functions with dimension-independent approximation results in a similar spirit, see e.g.~\cite{Jason18, E, EWoj22, SIEGELXu21, SX23, SW24, CLTakase26}.

-Following~\cite{Barron93}, the approximation of Barron functions on bounded domains, such as hypercubes, has been investigated in~\cite{Jason18, EYu18, E, EWoj22}, where similar dimension-independent approximation results were established.
-These works collectively suggest that Barron functions, whether defined on the whole space or on bounded domains like hypercubes, can be effectively approximated by two-layer neural networks without suffering from CoD; that is, the required number of neurons does not grow exponentially with the input dimension.
-This observation inspires a new paradigm for the study of high-dimensional PDEs:

-\begin{quote} \emph{If the coefficients of a PDE are such that its solution can be well approximated by a Barron function without incurring CoD, then a two-layer neural network can be used to efficiently approximate the solution in high dimensions.} \end{quote} This perspective was first realized by Chen et al.~\cite{Chen21}, who studied second-order elliptic PDEs on \( \mathbb{R}^d \).
-For bounded domains, Marwah et al.~\cite{Mar23} established related results for a broad class of PDEs on the unit hypercube with Dirichlet boundary conditions, under certain regularity assumptions on the coefficients.
-The approach in~\cite{Chen21}, motivated by~\cite{MLR21}, constructs iterative schemes that converge exponentially fast to the solution while maintaining control of the Barron norm through careful analysis at each iteration.
-A similar methodology was also employed in~\cite{Mar23}.
+This observation suggests a new paradigm for studying high-dimensional PDEs: \begin{quote} \emph{If the PDE data ensure that the solution admits an accurate Barron approximation without suffering from the CoD, then the solution can be efficiently approximated in high dimensions by a two-layer neural network.} \end{quote} This perspective was first realized by Chen et al.~\cite{Chen21}, who developed a Barron function framework for approximating second-order elliptic PDEs on \(\mathbb{R}^d\).
+Motivated by~\cite{MLR21}, their iterative schemes converge exponentially while controlling the Barron norm.
+Marwah et al.~\cite{Mar23} extended this approach to Dirichlet problems on the unit hypercube under additional regularity assumptions on the coefficients; see the discussion following Theorem~\ref{mainthm} in Section~\ref{subsecmain}.
+By contrast, general variable-coefficient Neumann problems on bounded domains remain unexplored.

-For second-order elliptic PDEs on \(\mathbb{R}^d\), the Barron function-based approximation framework is essentially complete~\cite{Chen21}.
-On bounded domains, \cite{Mar23} established results for Dirichlet problems on the unit hypercube, but these require additional assumptions on the Barron coefficients (cf.~Remark~\ref{relatedwork}).
-In contrast, the case of second-order elliptic PDEs with Neumann boundary conditions on bounded domains remains largely unaddressed.